Take The Clean Lake Pledge

 - Properly maintain boat engines to prevent oil and gas spills.

 - Watch your wake!
 Boat operators are responsible for damage to docks, other vessels and shoreline.
-Remember the 100ft rule for best practice.
+Remember the 100ft or 200ft rule for best practice.